nleaf/nleaf.github.io/_casestudies/softlinx-inc.md

       financial industries, the company has to be compliant to HIPAA and PCI-DSS.
       Finding a provider that was ready and able to complement Softlinx's efforts to complete successful audit reports pursuant to regulations was necessary.
-  - align-left: true
-    icon: "/uploads/EXP_Scenario.svg"
-    background: "/uploads/ph_hurricane.jpg"
-    headline: The Scenario
-    description: For Softlinx, value was important.
-The company needed a full-service provider that offered solid solutions with guaranteed performance but without breaking the bank.
 - template: recent-posts
   block: recentposts
 - template: newsletter